radarbot-team/radarbot-team-best-pratices/design-patterns/DesignPatterns.md

 ## Target-Action

-A typical application's user interface consists of a number of graphical objects, and perhaps the most common of these objects are controls.
-A control is a graphical analog of a real-world or logical device (button, switch, textfield...).
-As with real-world control, such as radio tuner, you use it to convey your intent to some system of which it is a part-that is, an application.
+An application's user interface is made of several graphical objects, and the most common of these objects are controls.
+A control is a graphical analog of a real-world that you use to convey your intent to some system on which it is a part of.

-The role of a control on a user interface is simple: it interprets the intent of the user and instructs some other objects to carry out that request.
-When a user acts on the control by, say, clicking it or pressing the *Return key*, the hardware device generates a raw event.
-The control accepts the event and translates it into an instruction that is specific to the application.
-However, events by themselves do not give much information about the user's intent, they marely tell you that the user clicked a mouse button or pressed a key.
-So some mechanism must be called upon to provide the translation between event and instruction.
-This mechanism is called **target-action**.
+A control interprets the intent of the user and instructs some other object to carry out that request.
+When a user acts on the control, the hardware generates a raw event.
+The control accepts the event, and translates it into an instruction that is specific to the application.
+Events by themselves do not give much information about the user's intent, so some mechanism must be called upon to provide the translation between event and instruction.
+This is called **target-action**.

-Cocoa uses the target-action mechanism for communication between a control and another object.
-This mechanism allows the control and to encapsulate the information necessary to send an application-specific instruction to the appropiate object.
-The receiving object is called the `target`.
-The `action` is the message that the control sends to the target.
-The object that is interested in the user event `-the target-`is the one that imparts significance to it, and this significance is usually reflected in the name it gives to the action.
+The object that controls the user event is `the target`, and `the action` is the message that the control sends to the target.

 ![Target-Action mechanism](statics/TargetAction.png)

 ### The target

-A target is a receiver of an action message.
-A control holds the target of its action message as an outlet.
-The target usually is an instance of one of yout custom classes, although it can be any Cocoa object whose class implements the appropiate action method.
+A target is a receiver of an action message and it could be one of your custom class.
+These action messages are sent by control objects which its targets are holded as an outlet.

-Control objects do not retain their targets.
-However, clients of controls sending action messages are responsible for ensuring that their targets are available to receive action messages.
-To do this, they may have to retain their targets in memory-managed environments.
+Owners of controls sending action messages are responsible for ensuring that the targets of these controls are available to receive the action messages.
+It could be possible by retaining the targets in memory-managed environments, because *control objects* do not retain its targets.

 ### The action

-An action is the message a control sends to the target or, from the perspective of the target, the method that the target implements to respond to the action message.
-A control stores an action as an instance variable of type `SEL -Objective-C-` or `Selector -Swift-`, -data types used to specify the signature of a message-.
+An action is the message a control sends to the target or, the method that the target implements to respond to the action message.
+A control stores an action as an instance variable of type `SEL -Objective-C-` or `Selector -Swift-`.
 An action message must have a simple, distinct signature.
 The method it invokes returns nothing and usually has a parameter containing the object sending the message.
 This parameter, by convention, is named *sender*.

 Example of action methods with one, two or three parameters: